-- Coming May 2022: draft CEDS released for 30-day public comment period. - Coming June 2022: update the CEDS to reflect comments. - Coming Summer/Fall 2022: present the CEDS for adoption to the FNSB Planning Commission and the FNSB Assembly.
+- May 2022: draft CEDS released for 30-day public comment period.
+70 responses were received with a combined total of over 500 specific comments. - June 2022: updated the CEDS to reflect comments. - Summer/Fall 2022: presented the CEDS for adoption to the FNSB Planning Commission and the FNSB Assembly.